tinganho/balanced-storage/README.md

 ### False Add-Sub Method xample

-Lets also examine an false add-sub method example.
+Lets also examine a false add-sub method example.
 Lets take our `emit` method as an example:

 ```typescript
 public emit(event: string, args: any[]) {